dniel/traefik-forward-auth0/docs/auth0/auth0-config.rst

 -  Add a common application, give it a name like for example Traefik.
 -  Add a common Default API and set as Default Audience in your Auth0 Tenant.
--  For a common set of services that the user should be able to navigate between without logging in again, create a shared Logical Api that span several services.
+-  `Represent Multiple APIs Using a Single Logical API in Auth0`_ that span several services to use a single sign in on multiple APIs.
--  By default everyone has access that is able to authenticate, i.e, everyone with an account somewhere.
+-  By default everyone has access that is able to authenticate, i.e, everyone with an account in one of the enabled Auth0 Connections.

    -  Create permissions in your API.
    -  Enable RBAC and “Add Permissions to Access Token” under the API